-Women Are Featured In Ads 4 Times Less Than Men
+Women Are Seriously Underrepresented In Ads

 According to a new study, women appear in advertising four times less than men.
 What’s more, advertising features twice as many male characters as female characters, and a quarter of advertisements show only men.
 As AdWeek reported Wednesday, the new data come from a study by ad agency J. Walter Thompson and the Geena Davis Institute on Gender in Media, a nonprofit organization founded by the Academy-Award-winning actress.